Bernstein Network Computational Neuroscience

 Science Communication

-Science in the context of the Bernstein Network not only represents cutting-edge research, it also touches upon current public debates.
-In turn, communication of scientific content and public relations are closely intertwined.
-Communication is thus important on several levels – internally as well as externally.
+Science within the Bernstein Network not only represents cutting-edge research, but also engages with current public debates.
+Communicating scientific topics and public outreach are therefore closely connected.
+Communication is important on multiple levels — both within the network and beyond.

 Contact